alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/Channel-v1.md

-# org.alljoyn.SmartSpaces.Operation.TelevisionChannel version 1
+# org.alljoyn.SmartSpaces.Operation.Channel version 1

 ## Theory of Operation
-This interface provides capabilites to set and get channel of device that has a channel list.
+This interface provides capabilities to set and get channel of device that has a channel list.

 ## Specification